azvm/azvm/README.md

 ### Hi 👋

-My name is Mikhail and I am a .NET software developer
+My name is Mikhail and I am a .NET developer

 About me: